originalphoenix/I-Want-My-MTV/README.md

 - Fix the Modal for "playlist has ended" / Style it also
 - Modal picks first playlist with similar tags

-App UI/UX
-- Shove angular into everything once endpoints are set up
-- Create Playlist Page still is ugly but I don't know what to do.
-- Fixed Width for Playlist Cards
-- Create New Playlist needs to be restyled
-- More Animations MORE ANIMATIONS

 Polish
 - Clean up CSS
 - Clean up JS
-- Think of a Cooler Name?

 App Functionality
 - Favorites Need to Happen?